CitiesSkylinesMultiplayer/CSM/README.md

 ### Phase 3
 *TBD*

-## Installation
-The mod can manually installed using the built in scripts.
-The following steps will guide you though this.
-Please note: You will need to have Visual Studio 2017 & Cities: Skylines installed, be running Windows 10 and have developer mode enabled.
-This script will automatically pull in the required files (after specifying a folder), build the mod and then install it.

-1. Open the `scripts` folder.
-2. Run the following command in powershell `.\build.ps1 -Update -Build -Install`.
-This will match the mod to your game, build it and then install it.
-4. When you run this script, it will ask you for your steam folder.
-This is just the root folder of steam, e.g 'C:\Program Files\Steam\'
-5. Run Cities: Skylines and enable the mod.
-The mod can also be built and installed when the game is running (in most cases).

-## Usage
-1. Create a new game / open an existing game.
-2. Click the `Show Multiplayer Menu` button in the top-left of your screen.
-3. To host a game click on `Host Game`.
-4. To join a game click on `Join Game` and enter the required information.

 ## Developer Resources
 ### Introduction
 This repository is split into two projects. `CSM` and `CSM.Testing`. `CSM` is the base project and contains all logic for the mod. `CSM.Testing` on the other hand helps simplify testing of multiplayer elements without having two games open.